Mohammad Ali Foroughi: Early life and education

 Foroughi was born in Tehran to a merchant family from Isfahan.
-His ancestor, Mirza Abutorab was the representative of Isfahan in Mugan plain during Nader Shah Afshar's coronation.
+His ancestor, Mirza Abutorab, was the representative of Isfahan in Mugan plain at Nader Shah's coronation.
 His grandfather, Mohammad Mehdi Arbab Isfahani, was amongst the most influential merchants of Isfahan and was skilled in history and geography.
-His father Mohammad Hosein Foroughi was the translator of the Shah from Arabic and French.
+His father Mohammad Hosein Foroughi was the translator of the Shah to Arabic and French.
 He was also a poet and published a newspaper called Tarbiat.
 Naser al-Din Shah Qajar nicknamed Mohammad Hosein, Foroughi, after hearing a poem that he had written.
 During his early life, Foroughi studied at the élite Dar ul-Funun (Polytechnic school) in Tehran.

 Career

-In 1907, Foroughi's father died, and thus Foroughi inherited his father's title of Zoka-ol-Molk.
+In 1907, Foroughi's father died and Foroughi inherited his father's title of Zoka-ol-Molk.
 During the same year, Foroughi became the dean of Tehran School of Political Science.
 In 1909, he entered politics as a member of Majlis (Parliament), representing Tehran.
 He subsequently became speaker of the house and later minister in several cabinets as well as prime minister three times and once as the acting prime minister when Reza Khan resigned as prime minister to take up the crown as Reza Shah.
 In 1912, he became the president of the Iranian Supreme Court.
-Later he was appointed prime minister and dismissed in 1935 due to the father of his son-in-law's, Muhammad Vali Asadi, alleged participation in the riot in Mashhad against the reforms implemented by Reza Shah.
+Later he was appointed prime minister and dismissed in 1935 due to the father of his son-in-law's, Mohammad Vali Asadi, alleged participation in the riot in Mashhad against the reforms implemented by Reza Shah.

 However, later Foroughi regained his status and became Prime Minister during the initial phase of Mohammad Reza Pahlavi's reign.
-Foroughi as a prime minister was instrumental in having Mohammad Reza Pahlavi proclaimed as king after his father, Reza Shah, was forced to abdicate (16 September 1941) and exiled by the allied forces of the United Kingdom and the Soviet Union during World War II.
-After the collapse of his cabinet, he was named Minister of Court and then named ambassador of Iran to the United States of America, but he died in Tehran at the age of 67 before he could assume the post.
+Foroughi as a prime minister was instrumental in having Mohammad Reza Pahlavi proclaimed as shah after his father, Reza Shah, was forced to abdicate (16 September 1941) and exiled by the allied forces of the United Kingdom and the Soviet Union following the Anglo-Soviet invasion of Iran during World War II.
+After the collapse of his cabinet, he was named Minister of Court and then named ambassador of Iran to the United States, but he died in Tehran at the age of 67 before he could assume the post.